Depechie/OpenTelemetryGrafana/README.md

 This repository is a work in progress, about having an observability stack for your microservices environment.

+If you want to know/learn more, also check out my Pluralsight course on the subject here [https://app.pluralsight.com/library/courses/opentelemetry-grafana-observability](https://app.pluralsight.com/library/courses/opentelemetry-grafana-observability)

 ### Components used:

 - ASP.NET Web API for demo services